-- 1.2.1 It is the responsibility of the University within its procedures: - a) to assess students fairly: - b) to satisfy itself that proper invigilation of examinations is undertaken; - c) to ensure that the results of students' assessments are published as far as they relate to progression or awards of the University; - d) to investigate allegations of malpractice during assessment and act appropriately on the findings; - e) to consider appeals against decisions of Extenuating Circumstances Officers, Module Assessment Boards and/or Boards of Examiners; - f) to design assessment tasks to minimise opportunities for plagiarism and ensure that students are provided with the knowledge and skills to enable good academic practice; - g) to assure itself that the partner institution has procedures and processes for examining students consistent with those of the University. - 1.2.2 It is the responsibility of students to: - a) undertake the learning activities specified for each module for which they are registered; - b) attend examinations and submit assessments, including Referral and Deferrals, as required.
-If a student fails to do so, without good reason, the Module Assessment Board will determine that the student has failed the assessments concerned; - c) notify the partner institution of changes to their term-time or home address and contact details; - d) notify the Head of the Additional Support and Disability Advice Centre of any special needs the student wishes provision to be made for in the assessment of any module; - e) provide any information on personal circumstances that has prevented them from attending or submitting any assessment and which they wish the Module Assessment Board and/or Board of Examiners to take into account, failing which any appeal founded on those grounds may be rejected; - f) undertake assessments honestly and in a manner that does not attempt to gain unfair advantage; - g) ascertain the results of their performance in any assessment; - h) to register onto their course on its commencement and re-register annually on the course start date.
+- 1.2.1 It is the responsibility of the University within its procedures: - a) to assess students fairly; - b) to satisfy itself that proper invigilation of examinations is undertaken; - c) to ensure that the results of students' assessments are published as far as they relate to progression or awards of the University; - d) to investigate allegations of malpractice during assessment and act appropriately on the findings; - e) to consider appeals against decisions of Extenuating Circumstances Officers, Module Assessment Boards and/or Boards of Examiners; - f) to assure itself that the partner institution has procedures and processes for examining students consistent with those of the University. - 1.2.2 It is the responsibility of students to: - a) undertake the learning activities specified for each module for which they are registered; - b) attend examinations and submit assessments, including Referral and Deferrals, as required.
+If a student fails to do so, without good reason, the Module Assessment Board will determine that the student has failed the assessments concerned; - c) notify the partner institution of changes to their term-time or home address and contact details; - d) notify the Head of the Additional Support and Disability Advice Centre of any special needs the student wishes provision to be made for in the assessment of any module; - e) provide any information on personal circumstances that has prevented them from attending or submitting any assessment and which they wish the Module Assessment Board and/or Board of Examiners to take into account, failing which any appeal founded on those grounds may be rejected; - f) undertake assessments honestly and in a manner that does not attempt to gain unfair advantage; - g) ascertain the results of their performance in any assessment; - h) register onto their course on its commencement and re-register annually on the course start date.